shreyash0019/Django-Projects/README.md

-# Generate the content of the README file for Django code repository without examples and how-to-run section.

-django_readme_content = """
 # Django Code Repository

 This repository contains Python code examples for Django-based web applications.
 It includes essential components for building dynamic web applications using the Django framework.